 There’s not much you can do about the connectivity situation in Mozambique so my best advice is to just forget about it and unplug for a while.
 You’ll find you never really needed internet in the first place.

-People in Mozambique
+What to Eat in Mozambique

 I found interacting with Mozambicans to be a huge breath of fresh air.
 Unlike South Africans, who are relatively spoiled by their country’s prosperity, or Namibians, who are somewhat reserved, Mozambican people are a very enthusiastic and grateful bunch.
 Having just escaped a terrible civil war, Mozambicans are very thankful to be alive and want to enjoy it as much as possible.